h3rb/ZeroTypes/README.md

 Well, it's lighter weight, specialized to only a handful of basic important types and their interoperability, and while powerful, Boost is bloat, and we are not bloat (sort-of).
 Hey, you can use this WITH BOOST if you want.
 No one is stopping you.

-ZeroTypes implements the following classes:
+ZeroTypes implements the following Z-POD classes:

 * Zint
 * Zbyte